 - let us know if you have any condition such as asthma or hayfever that might lead to increased droplet transmission (whereupon we will give you a mask to wear also).

-We fully understand the nervousness that many are feeling as discussions around easing the lock down gather pace; we hope the cautiousness that this nurtures will help protect those who are vulnerable and reduce their exclusion from the outside world.
+We fully understand the nervousness that many may be feeling around face-to-face therapies in these times, but we hope that our measures will reassure you while protecting those who are vulnerable and reducing their exclusion from the outside world.

 We’re also aware that there have been many different experiences of the lockdown of recent months; maybe you’ve been through significant hardship these last weeks, you may even have locked down early because of living with a vulnerable relative.
 You may have been living on your own and felt very lonely; you might have even lost someone to the virus.
 Perhaps you’ve been extremely stretched managing your children’s engagement with their school curriculum alongside your own workload - or has it been a blissful time where you’ve been furloughed and have enjoyed the freedom and rest that this time has offered?

 Whatever your experience, we look forward to hearing your story and seeing how what we have to offer can support you to continue to adjust to this new normal and help alleviate what’s happened or built up for you since not being able to access the help that manual therapies can provide.

 The osteopaths at the centre have their own individual approaches, one might suit you more than another.
 Click here to access more about our osteopaths.